 - Produce highly skilled professionals for the solar thermal industry.

-- Focus on CSP research as the large scale sustainable power of the future.
+- Focus on CST and CSP research as a sustainable energy source for the future.

 - Deliver highest quality research through publications and degrees.